gentoo/catalyst/livecd/files/README.txt

 		allows you to umount /mnt/cdrom and mount another CDROM.
-This option requires that you have at least twice as much available RAM as the size of the CD. noload=X	This causes the initial ramdisk to skip the loading of a specific driver that may be causing a problem.
-Replace X with the driver name.
-Multiple drivers can be specified by a comma-separated list. nox		This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. scandelay	This causes the CD to pause for 10 seconds during certain
+This option requires that you have at least twice as much available RAM as the size of the CD. doload=X	This causes the initial ramdisk to load any module listed, as well as dependencies.
+Replace X with the module name.
+Multiple modules can be specified by a comma-separated list. noload=X	This causes the initial ramdisk to skip the loading of a specific module that may be causing a problem.
+Syntax matches that of doload. nox		This causes an X-enabled LiveCD to not automatically start X, but rather, to drop to the command line instead. scandelay	This causes the CD to pause for 10 seconds during certain